 - There are no penalties to the retirement funds for early withdrawal.

-- Funding can be secured in as little as 10 days, not months like with other lending strategies.
+- Funding can be secured in as little as 10 business days, not months like with other lending strategies.

 - Benetrends’ experience takes away the stress and worry of securing funding.